 And then do.

-Here’s the thing, there are no mistakes, if you have the right base ingredients.
+Here’s the thing, they’re no mistakes, if you communicate.